sabir69261/Docker-Container-Ansible/README.md

-## 1. Configuring the docker using Ansible
-## 2. Creating the docker images ,  launch the docker container & update the inventory dynamically using Ansible
+Here we will write Ansible playbook  which will configure docker , create docker images , launch the container with this images , update the inventory dynamically & configure webserver inside the container.
-## 3. Configuring the webserver inside Container using Ansible